Home Remedies For Dark Underarms

 Yes, personal care involves the use of chemical products like antiperspirants and deodorants to reduce sweat and bad body odour.
 It also includes the removal of hair from the underarms.
 These practices may result in skin irritation and darkening of the underarms.1

 Yes, the products used as home remedies are made from natural ingredients.
-Thus, the use of herbs is recognised as a better alternative to chemical treatments for improving skin conditions such as dark underarms.4
+Thus, the use of herbs is recognized as a better alternative to chemical treatments for improving skin conditions such as dark underarms.4

 Some of the home remedies that are effective to manage dark underarms are saffron, grape seed, beefsteak plant, pomegranate, aloe vera, coffee, green tea, etc.5-7